Testosterone. Even the word alone sounds manly.

 Aging

-You can get on TRT by speaking to a healthcare physician — namely, an endocrinologist or urologist — about your symptoms.
-They can test you for low testosterone and prescribe hormone therapy if the treatment is right for you.
+If you believe TRT could be right for you, the first step is to consult a relevant healthcare provider — namely, an endocrinologist or urologist — about your symptoms.
+They can test you for low testosterone and prescribe hormone therapy if the treatment is appropriate for your needs.

 You may be a good candidate for TRT if you have low testosterone caused by a medical condition and are showing low T symptoms.

-Armed with all this info, a medical professional can diagnose you with low testosterone, figure out what could be causing it and determine whether the benefits of TRT outweigh the risks based on your symptoms, health conditions and risk factors.
+Armed with all this info, a medical professional can diagnose you with low testosterone, figure out what could be causing it, and determine whether the benefits of TRT outweigh the risks based on your symptoms, health profile, and risk factors.

-If you have erectile dysfunction but normal testosterone levels, TRT isn’t for you, either.
+If you have erectile dysfunction but normal testosterone levels, there is conflicting evidence as to whether TRT is helpful in men with normal testosterone levels.

-Also, if your testosterone levels aren’t low, TRT won’t be prescribed.
-More doesn’t equal better when it comes to testosterone, so boosting testosterone levels may not help your symptoms if they’re caused by other conditions.
+Also, if your testosterone levels aren’t low, TRT won’t likely be prescribed, unless a check of free testosterone reveals low levels and you’re having low-testosterone symptoms.
+More doesn’t equal better when it comes to testosterone, so boosting testosterone levels may not help symptoms that are caused by other underlying conditions.

-If you do have low levels, TRT will get you back to baseline.
-But there doesn’t seem to be any additional benefits in increasing testosterone levels further than that.
+If you do have low T and are an appropriate candidate for TRT, the treatments will get you back to baseline.
+Beyond that, there doesn’t seem to be any additional benefits in increasing your testosterone levels.

 The symptoms of low testosterone include: